django/deps/draft/orm-field-api-related-improvement.rst

 There will also be a way to override the default names using a new field option "enclosed_fields".
-This option will expect a tuple of fields each of whose corresponds to one individual field in the same order as specified in the target CompositeField.
+This option will expect a tuple of fields each of whose corresponds to one individual field in the same order as specified in the target Field.
 This option will be ignored for non-composite ForeignKeys.

-The trickiest part, however, will be relation traversals in QuerySet lookups.
-Currently the code in models.sql.query.Query that creates joins only joins on single columns.
-To be able to span a composite relationship the code that generates joins will have to recognize column tuples and add a constraint for each pair of corresponding columns with the same aliases in all conditions.

 For the sake of completeness, ForeignKey will also have an extra_filters method allowing to filter by a related object or its primary key.

-With all this infrastructure set up, ManyToMany relationships using composite fields will be easy enough.
-Intermediary model creation will work thanks to automatic underlying field creation for composite fields and traversal in both directions will be supported by the query code.

 Changes in ``ForeignKey``